bluesky/databroker/doc/source/v2/user/index.rst

 --------------

-When databroker is first imported, it searches for Catalogs on your system, typically provided by a Python package that you or an administrator installed.
-List the available Catalogs.
+When databroker is first imported, it searches for Catalogs on your system, typically provided by a Python package or configuartion file that you or an administrator installed.

 .. ipython:: python

-   from databroker import cat
+   from databroker import catalog list(catalog)
-   list(cat)

-Each entry is a Catalog that databroker found on our system.
+Each entry is a Catalog that databroker discovered on our system.
 In this example, we find Catalogs corresponding to different instruments/beamlines.
 We can access a subcatalog with square brackets, like accessing an item in a dictionary.

 .. ipython:: python

-   cat['csx']
+   catalog['csx']

 List the entries in the 'csx' Catalog.

 .. ipython:: python

-   list(cat['csx'])
+   list(catalog['csx'])

 We see Catalogs for raw data and processed data.
 Let's access the raw one and assign it to a variable for convenience.

 .. ipython:: python

-   raw = cat['csx']['raw']
+   raw = catalog['csx']['raw']

 This Catalog contains all the raw data taken at CSX.
 It contains many entries, as we can see by checking ``len(raw)`` so listing it would take awhile.